Karishma2809/Reddit-Post-Analysis/README.md

   - Correlated emotional scores with user interactions like upvotes.

 ### LLM Model and Prompt Engineering
-- **Model Used:** ChatGPT-4 for its advanced natural language understanding and generation capabilities.
+- **Model Used:** ChatGPT-4 for its advanced natural language understanding and generation capabilities, ideal for extracting and interpreting complex user sentiments and narratives from Reddit posts.
-- **Prompt Engineering:** Customized prompts were designed to extract specific information and insights from the data.
+- **Prompt Engineering:** Customized prompts were designed to extract specific information and insights from the data, optimizing the performance of the LLMs in context-specific analyses.
 - **Application of LLM in Project:**
   - **Theme Identification**
   - **Reason Identification**
   - **Strategy Identification**
   - **Support Identification**
+- **Zero-Shot Text Classification:**
+  - Utilized for classifying posts into predefined categories without explicit examples of each category.
+This method leverages the model's general understanding of language to classify text based on the content's similarity to the category descriptions provided.

 ## Findings
 1. Approximately 20% of users consume cannabis for recreational enjoyment and relaxation, while 30% discontinue use due to health concerns.